Puppercino/WiiSOAP/README.md

 # WiiSOAP
 A SOAP Server, designed specifically to handle Wii Shop Channel SOAP.
+> Development of WiiSOAP is currently frozen until further notice.
+You may use and build on this project within AGPL-3.0

 ## What's the difference between this repo and that other SOAP repo?
 This is the SOAP Server Software.
 The other repository only has the communication templates between a Wii and WSC's server.